Astros vs. Cubs Player Props Betting Odds

 Alvarez Stats

-- Alvarez has eight doubles, nine home runs, 19 walks and 37 RBI (37 total hits).
+- Alvarez has 39 hits with nine doubles, nine home runs, 19 walks and 39 RBI.

-- Alvarez has picked up at least one hit in 12 games in a row.
-In his last 10 games he is batting .361 with three doubles, three home runs, five walks and 10 RBI.
+- Alvarez has recorded a base hit in 13 games in a row.
+In his last 10 games he is batting .389 with four doubles, two home runs, five walks and nine RBI.

 Alvarez Recent Games